ChiriVulpes/scryfall-sdk/README.md

 A Node.js SDK for [Scryfall](https://scryfall.com/docs/api) written in Typescript.

-As of [June 19th, 2021](./CHANGELOG.md), all features described in the [Scryfall documentation](https://scryfall.com/docs/api) are supported.
+As of [February 22nd, 2022](./CHANGELOG.md), all features described in the [Scryfall documentation](https://scryfall.com/docs/api) are supported.
 If you see something that isn't supported, make an issue!

 ## Installation